Sam-starlord/Sam-starlord/README.md

 - 👋 Hi, I’m @Sam-starlord {Soumya Ranjan Behera : SAM}.
 - 👀 I’m interested in Data.
-Currently working as a Senior software engineer in Tech M.
+Currently working as a SDE At Siemens.
-- 🌱 I’m currently learning AWS, Data Science and React
+- 🌱 I’m currently learning AWS, Data Science and React.
 - 💞️ I’m looking to collaborate on Data Science related projects.
 - 📫 How to reach me Email: SoumyaRb.15@gmail.com.